Abducted Illinois girl found six years later after being recognised from Netflix show

-Abducted Illinois girl found six years later after store owner recognised her from Netflix show
+Abducted Illinois girl found six years after she vanished when store owner recognised her from Netflix show

-Kayla Unbehaun was nine years old when she disappeared while in the care of her mother Heather Unhebhaun
+Kayla Unbehaun was nine years old when she disappeared while in the care of her mother Heather Unbehaun

-A young girl who was abducted by her mother in Illinois has finally been found safe six years later after a North Carolina store owner recognised her from a Netflix show.
+A young girl who was abducted by her mother in Illinois has finally been found safe six years after she vanished, when a North Carolina store owner recognised her from a Netflix show.

-Kayla Unbehaun was nine years old when she vanished without a trace while in the care of her mother Heather Unhebhaun.
+Kayla Unbehaun was nine years old when she disappeared without a trace while in the care of her mother Heather Unbehaun.

-It was 4 July 2017 and Kayla had gone for a visit with her mother, who only had visitation rights and not full custody of her daughter.
+It was 4 July 2017, and Kayla had gone for a visit with her mother, who had visitation rights but not full custody of her daughter.

 A search was launched to track down the abducted child but, for years, the trail went cold.

-But Kayla’s story wasn’t forgotten and the case was featured in an episode of Netflix’s “Unsolved Mysteries” series, titled “Abducted by a Parent”.
+However, Kayla’s story wasn’t forgotten and the case was featured on an episode of Netflix’s “Unsolved Mysteries” series, titled “Abducted by a Parent”.

-Last month, the National Center for Missing and Exploited Children (NCMEC) then released an age-progression photo to show how Kayla may look now at the age of 15.
+Last month, the National Center for Missing and Exploited Children (NCMEC) released an age-progression photo to show how Kayla may look now, aged 15.

-Now, almost six years on, a chance sighting more than 600 miles away in North Carolina has finally led authorities to locate the missing child.
+Almost six years after she vanished, a chance sighting more than 600 miles away in North Carolina has finally led to authorities locating the missing child.

 Ms Unbehaun was arrested and charged with one count of child abduction, according to the Kane County State’s Attorney’s Office.